elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case-10-motor.md

         motor.value = False
 ```
 ## Result
+---
  Push once to start the motor and push again to stop it.

-Note: Pico:ed has a low supply voltage of only 3V, the motor may not start when the button is pressed, in this case, please poke the fan of the motor to make the motor rotate normally.
+***Note:*** Pico:ed has a low supply voltage of only 3V, the motor may not start when the button is pressed, in this case, please poke the fan of the motor to make the motor rotate normally.

 ## Exploration
+---
 How to design the circuit and program if we use the trimpot to control the speed of the motor?

 ## FAQ
+---
 ## For more information, please visit:
+---
 [ELECFREAKS WIKI](https://www.elecfreaks.com/learn-en/)